Chimney Inspection

 • Replacing or adding an appliance with a different input rating, efficiency, or of a different type

-If you’re planning to sell your property and need a real estate chimney inspection, a level two is the minimal level of inspection to satisfy National Fire Protection Association standards.
-Additionally, when your appliance malfunctions or an event damages your property, a level two inspection will be necessary to prevent safety risks.
-Some common events that are likely to damage your chimney are chimney or building fires, seismic events and extreme weather.
+Additionally, when your appliance malfunctions or an event damages your property, a level two inspection may be necessary to prevent safety risks.
+Some common events that are likely to damage your chimney are chimney or building fires, seismic events, and extreme weather.

-Chimney Inspection Level 3
+Level 3

-A level three inspection can be more expensive and time-consuming, which is why it is only performed when critical to ensure the integrity of your chimney and the safety of your family.
-It includes all of the steps of lower-level examinations, while also including more specialized processes to determine the extent of any damage that was done to your chimney.
+Chimney experts reserve a level three inspection for only the most extreme cases.
+A level three inspection can be more expensive and time-consuming, which is why it is only performed when absolutely necessary to ensure the integrity of your chimney and the safety of your family.

 Do You Really Need a Chimney Inspection?

-If your home has a chimney – yes.
 If you use your fireplace even just once throughout the year, it can be a hazard to your safety or health if not properly inspected.
-Over decades, the interior of older chimneys can become compromised, allowing heat from your fireplace or furnace to contact flammable parts of your home’s structure.
-Other risks include carbon monoxide poisoning, or creosote buildup that can lead to a chimney fire.
+Over the decades, the interior of older chimneys can become compromised, allowing heat from your fireplace or furnace to contact flammable parts of your home’s structure.
+Other risks include carbon monoxide poisoning or creosote buildup that can lead to a chimney fire.

 Call Us: 1-800-438-3583